Spectral correspondences for affine Hecke algebras: The spectral transfer category

 \subsubsection{Reduction to irreducible types in the general semisimple case}

 Suppose that $\phi_T$ is a spectral transfer map from $\mc{H}_1$ to $\mc{H}$, with $\mc{H}=\mc{H}(\mc{R},m)$ and $\mc{H}_1=\mc{H}(\mc{R}_1,m_1)$ both semi-simple affine Hecke algebras.
 We will show in this paragraph that we can essentially reduce to a product of situations where $\mc{R}$ is irreducible.
 Moreover we will see below (cf. Proposition \ref{prop:excel}(3)), that if $\mc{H}(\mc{R},m)$ is semi-standard and irreducible, then $\mc{R}_1$ is forced to be irreducible too.
-Hence if $\mc{R}$ is semi standard it will follow that modulo covering maps, an STM from $\mc{H}_1$ to $\mc{H}$ is always a fibered product (over $\textup{Spec}(\mathbf{L})$) of STMs between the simple factors, provided we normalize the simple factors of $\mc{H}_1$ and of $\mc{H}$ in a coherent way.
+Hence if $\mc{R}$ is semi standard it will follow that modulo covering maps, a spectral transfer map from $\mc{H}_1$ to $\mc{H}$ is always a fibered product (over $\textup{Spec}(\mathbf{L})$) of spectral transfer maps between the simple factors, provided we normalize the simple factors of $\mc{H}_1$ and of $\mc{H}$ in a coherent way.